mdshw5/blog/posts/assessment-python-functions.md

 The call stack:

-a. is scoped globally
+1. is scoped globally
-b. contains the initial values passed to the function
+2. contains the initial values passed to the function
-c. is shared between function calls
+3. is shared between function calls
-d. cannot contain other functions
+4. cannot contain other functions
-e. is the set of initial values passed as arguments to the function
+5. is the set of initial values passed as arguments to the function

 Please fill in the instances of `%%` to complete the function definition: